Horten brothers

 Walter Horten (born 13 November 1913 in Bonn; died 9 December 1998 in Baden-Baden, Germany) and Reimar Horten (born 12 March 1915 in Bonn; died 14 March 1994 in Villa General Belgrano, Argentina), sometimes credited as the Horten Brothers, were German aircraft pilots.
 Walter was a fighter pilot on the Western Front, flying a Bf 109 for Jagdgeschwader 26 in the first six months of World War II; he eventually became the unit's technical officer.
-Reimar was also trained as a Me 109 pilot; however, later in August 1940, he was transferred to the glider pilot school in Braunschweig.
+Reimar was also trained as a Messerschmitt Bf 109 pilot; however, later in August 1940, he was transferred to the glider pilot school in Braunschweig.
 He earned his PhD in mathematics from the University of Göttingen, having resumed his studies in 1946 with help from Ludwig Prandtl.
 The Hortens designed the world's first jet-powered flying wing, the Horten Ho 229.

 Biography

 Early lives

 Between the World Wars, the Treaty of Versailles limited the construction of German military airplanes.
-In response, German military flying became semi-clandestine, taking the form of civil "clubs" where students trained on gliders under the supervision of ex-World War I veterans.
+In response, German military flying became semi-clandestine, taking the form of civil "clubs" where students trained on gliders under the supervision of World War I veterans.
 As teenagers, the Horten brothers were involved in these flying clubs.

 This back-to-the-basics education, and an admiration of German avant-aircraft designer Alexander Lippisch, led the Hortens away from the dominant design trends of the 1920s and 1930s, and toward experimenting with alternative airframes — building models and then filling their parents' house with full-sized wooden sailplanes.
 The first Horten glider flew in 1933, by which time both brothers were members of the Hitler Youth.

 The Hortens' glider designs were extremely simple and aerodynamic, generally consisting of a huge, tailless albatross-wing with a tiny cocoon of a fuselage, in which the pilot lay prone.
 The great advantage of the Horten designs was the relatively low parasitic drag of their airframes.